ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

   * `count` can be used to set the maximum number of items placed from the block.
 The default is 1 if using `item` and False if using `items`
     * If a number is used it will try to place this number of items.
     * If set to false it will try to place as many items from the block as it can.
+    * If `min` and `max` are defined, it will try to place a number of items between these two numbers at random

 ### Available Items
 * [A Link to the Past](https://github.com/ArchipelagoMW/Archipelago/blob/main/worlds/alttp/Items.py#L52)